mdb80/rgb-ledc-controller/readme.md

 ## Contributing

 Thank you for your interest in contributing to this project.
-If you would like to make contributions, please reach out to me [insert your contact information] to discuss your ideas and obtain permission.
+If you would like to make contributions, please reach out to me massimodallabona@gmail.com to discuss your ideas and obtain permission.
 I appreciate your understanding and cooperation in this matter.

 ## Donation